pegi3s/dockerfiles/bedtools/2.27.1/README.md

 To obtain the help of a particular application, you just need to run: `docker run --rm -v /your/data/dir:/data pegi3s/bedtools bedtools <bedtools-application-name>` (e.g. `docker run --rm -v /your/data/dir:/data pegi3s/bedtools bedtools fastaFromBed`)

-# Using the BedTools image in Linux
+# Using the Bedtools image in Linux
 To run an application, you should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/bedtools <bedtools-application-name> -fi <input FASTA> -bed <BED/GFF/VCF> -fo /data/stdout`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input files you want to analyze.
-- `<bedtools-application-name>` to the name of the `BedTools` application you want to use.
+- `<bedtools-application-name>` to the name of the `Bedtools` application you want to use.
 - `<input FASTA>` to the actual name of your input FASTA file.
 - `<BED/GFF/VCF>` to the actual name of your input BED/GFF/VCF file.
 - `stdout` to the actual name of your output file.